Posters of PJR Events: Fall 2015 – Spring 2016

 Spring 2016 Events:

 - Interfaith Dialogue (March 3)

 - Forgiveness Project Poster (Feb 29 – March 10)

 - Return of the Jew Reszke (March 31)

 - Women of Ararat Theatre Performance (April 22 evening)

 Rwandan genocide survivor speaks

 Eugenie Mukeshimana Poster – Wed April 13, 2016

 Dreamland: Addiction Series

-Sam Quinones will speak, and answer questions, concerning his best-selling book Dreamland which tells the story of the overprescribing of opiates, the rise of the Mexican drug cartel and the heroin epidemic in the US View this recorded interview on Adobe Connect’s web page
+APRIL 27th via Skype, author Sam Quinones – concerning his best-selling book Dreamland which tells the story of the overprescribing of opiates, the rise of the Mexican drug cartel and the heroin epidemic in the US View this recorded interview on Adobe Connect’s web page

 Holocaust remembrance Katka Reszke”Return of the Jew & The Meshugene Effect”